m4cit/DLQR/README.md

 The *Demo* image above suggests that 50% of the unseen data (during training) in the test set is being recognized / predicted correctly, and that the accuracy between different reciters is not consistent.

 About 64% of the seen data is being predicted correctly.
-Adding low and high intensity noise to one of the samples made no difference.
+Adding low and high intensity noise to one of the samples made no difference (15, 16).
+As mentioned, most files contain a portion in the beginning, which seems to affect results (6, 7).
+These portions were removed before training.

 ## Used Libraries / Open Source Projects